Biden administration halts student loan relief applications after Texas ruling

 The application's closure marks a departure from the Education Department's previous stance following an October court ruling that put a temporary stay on the program in response to an emergency motion brought by attorneys for several Republican-led states.
 After that ruling, the Biden administration continued to keep the application open because the stay only halted the discharge of debts.
 It had encouraged borrowers to apply nonetheless.

-The Texas ruling "vacates the entire program, so they can't have borrowers continue to apply," noted higher education expert Mark Kantrowitz.
+The Texas ruling "vacates the entire program, so they can't have borrowers continue to apply," noted higher education expert Mark Kantrowitz, who said he estimates there are about 38 million people eligible for the debt relief program.
+"For the 12 million who haven't yet submitted applications, they can't submit applications now."

 for more features.